 M9's death removes an important member of this local population, as a young female having mated with a number of male members and nested over the several years of this study.
 Turtle M9's death reduces the female/male ratio in the population which was already suffering greatly.

-Turtle M8 is a 445 gram male that was found with turtles M1(F) and M9(F) in the "Tank Rd Meeting Area" on 8/8/09.
-He has a relatively small activity area of approximately 4.8 acres.
+Turtle M8 was a 445 gram male that was found with turtles M1(F) and M9(F) in the "Tank Rd Meeting Area" on 8/8/09.
+He had a relatively small activity area of approximately 4.8 acres for most of the years he was tracked.
 GPS miles traveled;

 0.3 miles in 2009 (3 months), 12 pts